 STC Research Study

-Amy Hegenger, a PhD candidate at the School of Social Welfare at the State University of Albany, is working on a comprehensive evaluation of the STC model’s impact on key stakeholders: care recipients, their primary caregiver, and the STC group members.
+Amy Hegener, PhD did a comprehensive evaluation of the STC model’s impact on key stakeholders: care recipients, their primary caregiver, and the STC group members.

-This research is a first step in developing an evidence base that we believe will document the effectiveness of the STC model in achieving important public policy goals.
+This research is a first step in developing an evidence base that documents the effectiveness of the STC model in achieving important public policy goals.